Dry Creek station

-Dry Creek station is an light rail station in Lone Tree, Colorado, United States.
+Dry Creek station is a light rail station in Centennial, Colorado, United States.
 It is served by the E and R Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
 The station features a public art installation of a series of stainless steel tubes holding hourglasses that contain pyrite entitled Fools Gold.
 It was created by John McEnroe and dedicated in 2006.